- Core Facilities Finder

 The Host-Microbial Analytic and Repository Core (H-MARC) is a core within the Division of Gastroenterology.
 We provide services which represents the intersection between the host and their microbes in both preclinical and clinical human subject research.
 Specifically, a human biospecimen repository with associated clinical metadata, instrumentation/access to critical analytic services to characterize expression (i.e. genomics, transcriptomics, metabolomics, microbial culture, etc.) in both microbes and their mammalian hosts, as well as expertise to extend pre-clinical in vitro and animal model research into the human clinical domain.

 The Human Immunology Core (HIC) provides wet bench expertise and infrastructure support for early phase clinical trials and other investigations.
-The HIC offers purified cell subsets from healthy human apheresis donors.
+The HIC offers online ordering of purified cell subsets from HLA-typed healthy human apheresis donors.
 HIC staff are internally and externally qualified to perform blood (PBMC) and tissue processing for viable cryopreservation following validated standard operating procedures.
 The HIC also offers a wide range of immunological assays including digital ELISA, ELISA, ELISPOT, Luminex, flow cytometry and immune repertoire profiling (NGS of BCR and TCR rearrangements in bulk and single cell formats).
-The HIC also offers investigators expertise and guidance in clinical trial sample processing, regulatory compliance, immunology assay design and validation, data analysis and grant writing support.
+The HIC offers investigators expertise and guidance in study design, sample processing, regulatory compliance, immunology assay design and validation, data analysis and presentation, and grant writing support.

 The Human Intervention Core, which is part of the PennCHOP Microbiome Program, offers a wide array of services to assist with the design and implementation of microbiome studies.
 The core can assist with longitudinal studies as well as pilot studies.
 Pilot studies can be rapidly implemented with human intervention core staff, project managers and research coordinators.